Pedro de Aguado: Recopilación historial

-In 1571, De Aguado moved to Santafé de Bogotá, and became a "minister provincial" of the local Franciscan Province.
-In 1575, De Aguado was sent by the Province on a mission to Spain to answer charges that the local monks were greedy and abusive.
-He was not able to leave Spain to return to Bogotá until 1583.
-During this time he developed a manuscript on the history of the region, Recopilación historial, begun during his "idle hours" in Bogotá.
-It is likely that Part I, on Santa Marta and the New Kingdom of Granada, was written in Bogotá, and Part II, on Venezuela and Cartagena, in Spain.
+It is likely that he completed Part I of Medrano's Recopilación historial on Santa Marta and the New Kingdom of Granada in Bogotá, and Part II, on Venezuela and Cartagena, in Spain.
 De Aguado tried unsuccessfully to secure publication over a number of years.
 A series of bureaucratic hurdles around censorship were complicated by a change in the rules, invalidating the royal licence to print which de Aguado obtained in 1581, while a second licence in 1582 was complicated by a new requirement to have the printed copy checked against the original manuscript signed off by the king's secretary.
 Financial difficulties also played a role, but a definitive reason for publication failing to materialise is not known.
 A planned Part III appears to have been abandoned, possibly in frustration at the difficulties with publication, with the witness statements that would have been the source material left in Spain on his return to Bogotá in 1583.

+Death

 Dates for De Aguado's death are even less certain than those for his birth; dates vary from 1589 to 1595 to 1608.
-After his death, his work was used directly and indirectly by other authors, notably by Fray Pedro Simón, who appears to have had access to a copy of Part II of the manuscript which de Aguado took with him on his return to Bogotá.
+After his death, the Recopilación historial was used directly and indirectly by other authors, notably by Fray Pedro Simón, who appears to have had access to a copy of Part II of the manuscript which de Aguado took with him on his return to Bogotá.
 The manuscript De Aguado left in Spain was obtained in the late eighteenth century by the historian Juan Bautista Muñoz; his collection became part of the University of Valencia on his death, and was transferred to the Real Academia de la Historia after the university was partly destroyed in 1812 during a French siege of Valencia.
 There, the manuscript was discovered in 1845 by Joaquín Acosta, and it was consulted by some historians in the latter part of the nineteenth century.
 However, it was not published until 1906 (Part I, Historia de Santa Marta y Nuevo Reino de Granada) and 1913 (Part II, Historia de Venezuela).